 It’s all over the global newswires – Coronavirus.
-While this new illness has caused widespread concern, influenza and even the common cold present a far higher risk to Canadians.
+While this new illness has caused widespread concern, influenza and even the common cold present a higher risk to most Canadians.

 Whether from colds, flus, or the latest Coronavirus, how can we reduce our risk of getting sick and keep ourselves and others safe?

 What is a Coronavirus?

 Coronaviruses (CoVs) are a large family of viruses.
 They cause illnesses ranging from the common cold to more severe diseases.

 CoVs get their name from their appearance: under a microscope, they look like they are wearing spiky crowns or coronas.